Find chemical-free ways to better your health and relieve pain the natural way. Are there foods for health that can cure or prevent disease?

 Medicinal and Culinary Uses of Sage

 Sage is a silvery green plant with leaves that are very fragrant.
-The most common variety of sage was first found growing in regions around the Mediterranean but now grow in parts of North America.
+The most common variety of sage was first found growing in regions around the Mediterranean, but they are now grown in parts of North America.
 The leaves of the sage herb serve both medicinal and culinary purposes.

 Sage is native to the Mediterranean, belonging to the same family as oregano, lavender, rosemary, thyme, and basil.